GABRIEFSWFEW/Gerador-de-Senhas/README.md

 # Gerador-de-senhas
-Basically it generates random passwords when clicked on the "generate password" button
+Basically it generates random passwords when clicked on the "generate password" button.